Via Lucas Crespo.

 Now that I'm working on building my own business, I have to go through the exercise again.
 The problem now is that it's difficult to recognize what you're good at.
 When you're a good dancer all the ladies tell you so - that was easy.
 But when you can easily and naturally do something your colleagues or others struggle with, it's hard to recognize what's going on.

-David Roseberry 12 months ago
+David Roseberry over 1 year ago

 @nils_8591 I am so glad I read this.
 I bought a garage full of power tools about eight years ago when I pseudo-retired.
 I found that I didn't enjoy them.
 They scared me.
 I am an amateur woodworker, but I prefer hand tools.
 I sold them four years ago and felt relieved--but since then, I have thought that I should FEEL regret.
 I don't.
 I think your experience helped me know that I did the right thing.
 Let them go!